 A competitive tax code is one that keeps marginal tax rates low.
 In today’s globalized world, capital is highly mobile.
-Businesses can choose to invest in any number of countries throughout the world in order to find the highest rate of return.
-This means that businesses will look for countries with lower tax rates on investment in order to maximize their after-tax rate of return.
+Businesses can choose to invest in any number of countries throughout the world to find the highest rate of return.
+This means that businesses will look for countries with lower tax rates on investment to maximize their after-tax rate of return.
 If a country’s tax rate is too high, it will drive investment elsewhere, leading to slower economic growth.
-In addition, high marginal tax rates can drive tax avoidance.
+In addition, high marginal tax rates can lead to tax avoidance.

 A neutral tax code is simply one that seeks to raise the most revenue with the fewest economic distortions.
 This means that it doesn’t favor consumption over saving, as happens with investment taxes and wealth taxes.
 This also means few or no targeted tax breaks for specific activities carried out by businesses or individuals.

 A tax code that is competitive and neutral promotes sustainable economic growth and investment while raising sufficient revenue for government priorities.

 There are many factors unrelated to taxes which affect a country’s economic performance.
 Nevertheless, taxes play an important role in the health of a country’s economy.